 Case study: Customer reigns in an agile marketing team

-Aussie’s Richard Burns: Mortgage broker Aussie is elevating customer experience above marketing, technology and data and has implemented agile marketing as Agile principles have been implemented across the broader business.
+During his time at mortgage broker Aussie, Richard Burns (now managing director at CommSec) elevated customer experience above marketing, technology and data and implemented agile marketing as Agile principles were implemented across the broader business.

-It’s a great challenge,” says Aussie’s Richard Burns, of his role as head of marketing and digital presence, IT, customer retention and data, and project management for the mortgage broker.
+It’s a great challenge,” said Burns, of his role as head of marketing and digital presence, IT, customer retention and data, and project management for the mortgage broker.

 “It’s a very different remit than just about any other role that I’ve seen.”

-He recently renamed his department Customer Experience and Technology.
-“We created a unified customer experience and technology team to ensure a greater focus on the customer and also where the industry is going in terms of digital disruption.”
+While at Aussie, he renamed his department Customer Experience and Technology.
+“We created a unified customer experience and technology team to ensure a greater focus on the customer and also where the industry is going in terms of digital disruption,” he said.

-“There was a lot of work going on but (the move to adopt agile work practices) was around focusing everybody on where we got the greatest value,” Burns says.
+“There was a lot of work going on but (the move to adopt agile work practices) was around focusing everybody on where we got the greatest value,” Burns said.

-“We did our recent brand relaunch using agile,” he says.
+“We did our recent brand relaunch using agile,” he said.
 “That huge project was the catalyst for changing our day-to-day processes.”

 The project was run using virtual visual project management boards that were shared with Aussie’s agencies.